maxemil/PhyloMagnet/README.md

 * alternatively use iqtree using the reference eggnog tree as a constraint
   * new -fast option in 1.6.3 beta!
 * combine all samples of a project into one tree?
+* make usage of certain parts available as well (create Channels only if input is given, else don't execute processes)

 ## comparison to PhyloSift